A Personal Finance Guide

 Simple Interest v.
 Compound Interest

 Clearly, we can see that an investment will grow faster via compound interest than simple interest, so compound interest can be your best friend when it comes to investments.
 However, if you have a loan, it’s in your best interest (no pun intended) if the loan only accrues simple interest rather than compound interest.
 Fortunately, most car loans and home mortgages accrue simple interest only and do not compound.
 Some examples of loans that compound are private student loans.
+Student loans, and personal/bank loans use compound interest.

 Unless you prefer to store your personal wealth in the form of gold bars buried in your backyard or large bills stuffed in your mattress, you probably have a checking account with your local bank.
 Checking accounts are a very safe place to deposit your money and are insured by the Federal Deposit Insurance Corporation (or “FDIC”) for up to $250,000 in the event the bank runs into financial difficulty.
 Also, banks will offer prospective customers various perks to entice you to open an account, such as low interest credit cards and other rewards.
 Checking accounts can be joint accounts, meaning that more than one person can own and have access to it.
 For example, many married couples have joint checking accounts.